Federal Direct Loans

 Federal Direct Loan Entrance Counseling

 The federal government requires a student to participate in loan counseling prior to receiving a Federal Direct Loan.
 Entrance Counseling will explain various aspects of student loans, such as repayment and interest, and your rights and responsibility.
-It concludes with a 30-question quiz.
-You must get all answers correct to successfully complete Entrance Counseling.
+It concludes with a quiz requiring you to get all answers correct to successfully complete Entrance Counseling.

 Entrance Counseling can be completed at www.studentloans.gov You will need your U.S. Department of Education PIN to successfully complete Entrance Counseling.
 After you complete Entrance Counseling, the results will be sent electronically to the University of Rio Grande/Rio Grande Community College, although you may wish to print a copy of the rights and responsibilities page for personal records.